-Table Me ethodology Assumptions 2.10.1 and 2.10.2 1.
+Table Ме thodology Assumptions 2.10.1 and 2.10.2 1.
 Extract opex data from the TM1 AER Totex by Account cube at the account code and AER category level for the financial year.
-2. Reconcile the total derived at the individual account code level to the total from the TM1 AER Totex by Account cube (N Level Org Units) to ensure no account codes have been excluded.
-Populate tables 2.10.1 and 2.10.2 based on the outcome of steps 1 to 2 above.
-Note: given TM1 AER Totex by Account cube data is available and represents previously reported figures, all information provided for this table consists of actual information (no estimated information required).
+None.
+2. Reconcile the total derived at the individual account code level to the total from the TM1 AER Totex by Account cube (Total Org Units 20-21) to ensure no account codes have been excluded.

-• 2..10(a) Overheads
+2..10(a) Overheads